-If you want to build a custom appender for command logging that will have access to log4j "LoggingEvents" to the "AUDIT\LOG" context, it will have a message that is an instance of org.teiid.logging.AuditMessage defined in the teiid-api-7.4.jar use this class in your development.
-AuditMessage include information about user, the action, and the target(s) of the action.
+If you want to build a custom appender for command logging that will have access to log4j "LoggingEvents" to the "org.teiid.AUDIT\LOG" context, the appender will receive a message that is an instance of org.teiid.logging.AuditMessage.
+The relevant Teiid classes are defined in the teiid-api-7.5.jar.
+The AuditMessage includes information about user, the action, and the target(s) of the action.
+AuditMessages are logged at the DEBUG level.